 Our main result is Theorem $\ref{theo: main covariant}$.
 We show that, for a non-zero rational number $\alpha$, the singular chains functor

-is formal as a lax symmetric monoidal functor when restricted to complex schemes whose weight filtration in cohomology is $\alpha$-pure.
-Here $\Sch_\C$ denotes the category of complex schemes, that are reduced, separated and of finite type.
-This generalizes the main result of \cite{santosmoduli} on the formality of $S_*(X,\Q)$ for any operad $X$ on smooth projective varieties, to the case of operads in possibly singular and/or non-compact varieties with pure weight filtration in cohomology.
+is formal as a lax symmetric monoidal functor when restricted to complex varieties whose weight filtration in cohomology is $\alpha$-pure.
+Here $\Var_\C$ denotes the category of complex algebraic varieties (i.e the category of schemes over $\C$ that are reduced, separated and of finite type).
+This generalizes the main result of \cite{santosmoduli} on the formality of $S_*(X,\Q)$ for any operad $X$ in smooth projective varieties, to the case of operads in possibly singular and/or non-compact varieties with pure weight filtration in cohomology.

-As direct applications of the above result, we prove formality of the operad of singular chains of some operads in complex schemes, such as the noncommutative analogue of the (framed) little 2-discs operad introduced in \cite{dotsenkononcommutative} and the monoid of self-maps of the complex projective line studied by Cazanave in \cite{cazanavealgebraic} (see Theorems $\ref{theo: little}$ and $\ref{theo: monoidformal}$).
+As direct applications of the above result, we prove formality of the operad of singular chains of some operads in complex varieties, such as the noncommutative analog of the (framed) little 2-discs operad introduced in \cite{dotsenkononcommutative} and the monoid of self-maps of the complex projective line studied by Cazanave in \cite{cazanavealgebraic} (see Theorems $\ref{theo: little}$ and $\ref{theo: monoidformal}$).
 We also reinterpret in the language of mixed Hodge theory the proofs of the formality of the little disks operad and Getzler's gravity operad appearing in \cite{Petersen} and \cite{dupontgravity}.
 These last two results do not fit directly in our framework, since the little disks operad and the gravity operad do not quite come from operads in algebraic varieties.
 However, the action of the Grothendieck-Teichmüller group provides a bridge to mixed Hodge theory.

-In Theorem \ref{theo: main contravariant} we prove a dual statement of our main result, showing that Sullivan's functor of piece-wise linear forms
+In Theorem \ref{theo: main contravariant} we prove a dual statement of our main result, showing that Sullivan's functor of piecewise linear forms

-is formal as a lax symmetric monoidal functor when restricted to schemes whose weight filtration in cohomology is $\alpha$-pure, where $\alpha$ is a non-zero rational number.
+is formal as a lax symmetric monoidal functor when restricted to varieties whose weight filtration in cohomology is $\alpha$-pure, where $\alpha$ is a non-zero rational number.

-This gives functorial formality in the sense of rational homotopy for such schemes, generalizing both ``purity implies formality'' statements appearing in \cite{Dupont} for smooth varieties and in \cite{ChCi1} for singular projective varieties.
-Our generalization is threefold: we allow rational weights, obtain functoriality and we study possibly singular and open varieties simultaneously.
+This gives functorial formality in the sense of rational homotopy for such varieties, generalizing both ``purity implies formality'' statements appearing in \cite{Dupont} for smooth varieties and in \cite{ChCi1} for singular projective varieties.
+Our generalization is threefold: we allow $\alpha$-purity (instead of just $1$- and $2$-purity), we obtain functoriality and we study possibly singular and open varieties simultaneously.